smackware/UnityLogger/README.md

 # UnityLogger
-A simple python-like logger for Unity
+A simple python-like logger for Unity, also provides extensions to MonoBehaviour for easy access

 Example:
 ```